talosgl/jojos-tech-guides/docs/python-script-setup.md

 - are comfortable with basic computer tasks
 - want to get something working quickly (no coding required)

-We're going to be using the terminal (also called commandline, console, or shell), but it's completely fine if you're not used to doing that.
+We're going to be using the terminal (also called commandline, console, or shell), but it's completely fine if you're not used to doing that; you don't need existing experience.

 ### Goal
 Get from "I found this useful .py script" to "it's running on my computer" with minimal fuss and a sustainable setup for future tools.

 ## Guide/Steps
 ### Install Python